 From north to south we hit up the following landmarks in old town: Kostol Zvestovania, Bratislava’s oldest church since the 1200s:

 The main square with Roland’s Fountain, Old Town Hall, and the Jesuit Church:

-Primatial Palace built in the Classicist style in 1781.
+Primatial Palace was built in the Classicist style in 1781.
 Here is where the Peace of Pressburg was signed between France and Austria after Napoleon’s victory at the Battle of Austerlitz.

 13th century Clarissine Church: